RobotnikAutomation/safety_module/README.md

 | **Speed feedback** | Writes the robot's internally computed speed as a 12-bit word to the PLC. |

 ### Configuration file
-The node reads a YAML file organised in four sections:
+The node reads a YAML file organised in four sections.
+Each section defines a set of high-level tags that are mapped to the Modbus bits defined in the `robotnik_io_msgs` message definitions.

 #### 2.1 Global tags

-Aggregates high-level safety signals.
+Aggregates high-level safety signals, used to publish general status.

 ```yaml
 global:
   emergency_stop: emergency_stop
   safety_stop: safety_stop

   selector_mode_auto: selector_mode_auto
   selector_mode_manual: selector_mode_manual
   selector_mode_maintenance: selector_mode_maintenance

   laser_mute: laser_mute
 ```

-*Left-hand keys are **fixed**; right-hand values are the bit-names defined in `robotnik_modbus`.*
+*Left-hand keys are **fixed** and must be filled right-hand values are the bit-names defined in `robotnik_modbus`.*

 ---

 #### 2.2 Watchdog

+This feature sends a toggling signal to the PLC to indicate that the PC is still alive and communicating.

 ```yaml
 watchdog: